Engineering alumna shines as a student, athlete and mentor

 In reflection of my life at Loyola, I recall nothing but positive experiences.
 Loyola was not what I perceived as a “perfect fit” university when I committed to attend.
 I never could have predicted how remarkable and treasurable my experience was going to be.

 What makes my Loyola experience so unpredictably special is the range of supportive communities that I found myself in.
 One of the things Loyola prides itself on is cura personalis, which encourages the care and attention to the whole self and to the needs of others.
 Loyola has an established culture that is focused on well-being in all aspects possible, and this was demonstrated to me so many times throughout my years here.
-I have enjoyed support from leaders and advisors in every aspect of my Loyola life – from my professors, inside and outside of my major, from my coaches and the support staff in athletics, from my fellow students, from the dining staff, from student life, from the counseling center, from my supervisors in my on-campus job, and in several more aspects of my Loyola life.
+I have enjoyed support from leaders and advisors in every aspect of my Loyola life – from my professors, inside and outside of my major, from my coaches and the support staff in athletics, from my fellow students, from the dining staff, from Residence Life & Housing, from the counseling center, from my supervisors in my on-campus job, and in several more aspects of my Loyola life.
 This supportive community helped shape me into a human being that I am excited to be and helped guide me to give back, both within my Loyola community and to the Baltimore community as well.

 Within the Loyola community, I am dedicated to bettering the environment we create for ourselves.
 I have participated in multiple Open Houses and enjoyed being a student representative for both the fine arts department and the engineering department.
 It has been easy to share such a positive experience of self-growth and discovery with prospective students.
 As a member of the Green and Grey Society, I worked with fellow students and administrators to make Loyola a welcoming community for everyone.
 This has included working to reduce the incidents causing bias reports and working to find an inclusive place for our non-Catholic members of the community to practice their worship.
 Through Loyola Engineering, I have been an active mentor to young engineers, and through athletics, a mentor to young athletes.